The Longest Road to a Promise Kept — Modern Paraphrase | fresh.bible

 This man had just traveled 500 miles.
 He was exhausted, dusty, hungry.
 And he wouldn't touch the food until he'd completed his mission.
 That's what looks like.
 Not just doing the job — doing it with urgency and focus that puts the mission ahead of personal comfort.

-What follows is the servant retelling the entire story to Rebekah's family.
+What follows is the servant retelling the entire story to family.
 Every detail.
 He didn't cut corners or skip to the ask.
-He laid it all out — who he was, who was, what God had done, what made him swear, how he prayed at the well, and exactly how Rebekah had answered that prayer word for word.
+He laid it all out — who he was, who was, what God had done, what Abraham made him swear, how he prayed at the well, and exactly how Rebekah had answered that word for word.

 The servant began: